nathanieljohnston/Robustness-of-k-coherence/README.md

-# rob_k_coh
+# Robustness of k-Coherence
 MATLAB code for computing the robustness of k-coherence of quantum states.
-Requires CVX.
+Requires CVX (http://cvxr.com/cvx/).